happyconcepts/eos-indicator/README.md

 ![eos-logo](icons/eosio.jpg "EOS")

-EOS-indicator by @happyconcepts will monitor the price of [EOS](https://eos.io) tokens.
-Price data is provided by the Binance exchange API with more API support planned for future relases.
+EOS-indicator by [@happyconcepts](https://github.com/happyconcepts) will monitor the price of [EOS](https://eos.io) tokens.
+Price data is provided by the Binance exchange API with more API support planned for future releases.

-Please report bugs and suggestions as [issues](https://github.com/happyconcepts/eos-indicator/issues) via the Github repository!

 # How to Run EOS-indicator
 This software has been tested with python 2.7 and python 3.5.
 Navigate to the directory containing the project and type the following at the command line:
 `python eos_indicator.py` or `python3 eos_indicator.py`

-# Support EOS-indicator
+# Contributing
-You can support this project when you make a free Bitshares wallet account at [https://wallet.bitshares.org/?r=buy-bitcoin](https://wallet.bitshares.org/?r=buy-bitcoin)

-You can support this project when you make a free Binance trading account at [https://www.binance.com/?ref=22113850](https://www.binance.com/?ref=22113850)
+[Please report bugs and suggestions](https://github.com/happyconcepts/eos-indicator/issues) as issues via the Github repository.

+The `develop` branch is for new features, whereas the `master` branch is the latest stable release.

 # Testing
 For testing we use Py.test so unit test scripts should be prefixed with test_ .

 # Compatibility
-This unofficial application indicator uses gtk3.
+This unofficial application indicator is intended for use on Unity desktops e.g. Ubuntu 16.04.
+It uses Python and gtk3.

 # Donations